 I am recommitting myself to share my real-life experiences.
 Stories and examples make lessons come alive.
 From what I can tell, nobody around here is looking for theory.
 You’re looking for practical, pragmatic advice that you can put into action.

 While I won’t hesitate to change the names to protect the innocent and am sensitive to the impact that words can have, I plan to be more transparent, more vulnerable, and more descriptive.
 My goal is to give you a peek inside my struggles.
-Just like I’ve had the opportunity to learn from scars on the back of so many great leaders who have been willing to share their time with me, I want to afford others the opportunity to learn from the scars on my back as well.
+Just like I’ve had the opportunity to learn from so many great leaders who have been willing to share their time with me, I want to afford others the opportunity to learn from my experiences as well.

 I will be bold in pursuing a different approach.

 I am recommitting myself to this strategy.
-I am determined to be more bold in pursuing it and to be explicit in my decision to build a community that will benefit 3Pillar.
+I am determined to be bolder in pursuing it and to be explicit in my decision to build a community that will benefit 3Pillar.